Could you give a home to one of these adorable French bulldogs?

 “They have exposed eyes that are prone to injury, skin folds on their face that can become inflamed, infected and sometimes cause trauma to their eyes.
 These animals can also have a variety of breathing problems such as narrow nostrils and relatively large tongues.”

-Most of the poor dogs brought in had been suffering with constant chronic pain and discomfort and needed surgery and treatment.
+Most of the dogs brought in had been suffering with constant chronic pain and discomfort and needed surgery and treatment.

 Dr Goetz said: “If you are thinking of getting a dog that belongs to a breed that is brachycephalic, it is very important to do your research first, because these are breeds with a special physiology that you should be aware of.